Drylands: Dry and sub-humid lands

 Countries like Burkina Faso, Botswana, Iraq, Kazakhstan, Turkmenistan and the Republic of Moldova, are 99% covered in areas of dry and sub-humid lands.
-The biodiversity of dry and sub-humid lands allows them to adapt to the unpredictable rainfall patterns that lead to floods and droughts.
-These areas produce the vast amount the world's crops and livestock.
+The biodiversity of dry and sub-humid lands allows them to adapt to the unpredictable rainfall patterns that lead to both floods and droughts.
+These areas produce a large amount the world's crops and livestock.
 Even further than producing the vast majority of crops in the world, it is also significant because it includes many different biomes such as the following: